Wariʼ: Cannibalism

-The Wari' formerly practiced endocannibalism, specifically mortuary cannibalism.
-This was done as a form of utmost respect to those who had died.
+The Wari' formerly practiced both exocannibalism and endocannibalism.

+Endocannibalism was practiced for funerary purposes, with strict, elaborate rituals that emphasised the humanity of the corpse being consumed, therefore setting it apart from the consumption of mere animals.
+Wari' ate the body out of "a sense of respect and compassion for the dead person and [their] family", as part of their social obligations as affines.

+The primary effect of funerary cannibalism, for the Wari', was to destroy all traces of the person as they were in life.
+Doing so transformed the memory of the deceased's living relatives; without the physical reminder of the body, loved ones could begin the process of moving on more effectively, lessening their grief and sorrow.
+In that same vein, other physical traces of the deceased would also be destroyed.
+Their belongings would be burned and paths in the village would be rerouted to avoid their old houses.
+This also had the effect of making it more difficult for the deceased's spirit to return to the village, as they would be confused by the lack of recognisable landmarks, encouraging them to stay in the underworld throughout their afterlife.

 Right after death, the closest relatives would hug and embrace the deceased person.
 The body would be left for about three days, although there was no set span, and depended largely upon how soon family members in other settlements could get to the funeral.
 By this time, the body had typically begun to decompose in the heat and humidity of the Amazon, sometimes reaching the stage where the body became bloated and discolored.
 When all relatives within a reasonable distance had arrived, the relatives respectfully prepared the body to eat.

 Mortuary preparation involved ritual wailing and other ceremonies, building a fire, removing the visceral organs, and finally roasting the body.
 The decedent's closest kin would not consume the body, but they urged the attendant relatives to eat.
-Consumption of the flesh would assuage the family's grief, as it meant that the soul of the deceased would be kept in the living bodies of relatives instead of being abandoned to wander the forest alone.
-The practice was considered equally an act of compassion, affinal love, and grief.
 The relatives were encouraged to eat what they could, but this sometimes amounted to little more than small tokens of the spoiled meat.
 Even this consumption often caused the mourners great gastric distress.
 The heart and liver were eaten, but much of the body and hair was burned.

 This practice continued until the 1960s.
 Today, Wariʼ do not practice any form of cannibalism.
 They bury their dead after two or three days of mourning.